sfepy/sfepy/doc/developer_guide.rst

 Contributing changes
 ^^^^^^^^^^^^^^^^^^^^

-**Note** To avoid duplicating work, it is highly advised that you contact the developers on the mailing list or create an enhancement issue before starting work on a non-trivial feature.
+**Note:** To avoid duplicating work, it is highly advised that you contact the developers on the mailing list or create an enhancement issue before starting work on a non-trivial feature.

 Before making any changes, read the :ref:`notes_patches`.

-With git and github
+Using git and github
-"""""""""""""""""""
+""""""""""""""""""""

-The preferred way to contribute to SfePy is to fork the main repository on github, then submit a "pull request" (PR):
+The preferred way to contribute to *SfePy* is to fork the main repository on github, then submit a "pull request" (PR):

 #. `Create a github account`_ if you do not already have one.

 #.
 Fork the project repository: click on the "Fork" button near the top of the
    `sfepy git repository`_ page.
-This creates a copy of the code under your account on the github server.
+This creates a copy of the repository under your account on the github server.

 #.
 Clone your fork to your computer::

      git clone git@github.com:YourLogin/sfepy.git

 #.
-If you never used git before, introduce yourself to git and make
+If you have never used git before, introduce yourself to git and make
    (optionally) some handy aliases either in ``.gitconfig`` in your home directory (global settings for all your git projects), or directly in ``.git/config`` in the repository::